 - 1. When Auto Level Sequence begins, the front of the trailer will seek a position near a level state. - 2.
 Rear jacks will be grounded. - 3.
-A side-to-side leveling sequence will occur. - NOTE: At this point on the 6 point system, the 2 middle jacks will be grounded to stabilize the trailer.
-These 2 jacks do not level the trailer. - 4.
-Each jack will perform a final grounding touch. - NOTE: If the AUTO LEVEL sequence does not perform as described above, locate the OneControl Touch Panel inside the trailer or use the OneControl App to place the system in manual mode.
+A side-to-side leveling sequence will occur.

+NOTE: At this point on the 6 point system, the 2 middle jacks will be grounded to stabilize the trailer.
+These 2 jacks do not level the trailer.

+NOTE: If the AUTO LEVEL sequence does not perform as described above, locate the OneControl Touch Panel inside the trailer or use the OneControl App to place the system in manual mode.
 Test that the jacks operate correctly by pushing their corresponding buttons on the OneControl Touch Panel or App; e.g., "FRONT" button operates only the front jacks, etc. (See "Operation - OneControl Touch Panel" or "Operation - OneControl App" in this manual).